Workmanship And Installation

 Pros And Cons

-- Lots of system fans
+- Lots of space for computer hardware

 - Large side window

 - No tunnel